-This proxy statement contains "forward-looking" statements, as that term is defined under federal securities laws in the United States, including but not limited to statements regarding our growth potential and plans, our prospects for entry into new categories, our environmental, social and governance (ESG) and sustainability goals and our expectations regarding our future operating and business environment.
+This proxy statement contains "forward-looking" statements, as that term is defined under federal securities laws in the United States, including but not limited to statements regarding our growth potential and plans, our long-term financial targets, our impact goals and our expectations regarding our future operating and business environment.
 All statements other than statements of historical facts contained in this proxy statement, including statements regarding our future results of operations or financial condition, business strategies, goals, initiatives, commitments and plans and objectives of management for future operations, are forward-looking statements.
-In some cases, you can identify forward-looking statements because they contain words such as "aim," "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "forecast," "goal," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will" or "would" or the negative of these words or other similar terms or expressions.
+In some cases, you can identify forward-looking statements because they contain words such as "aim," "anticipate," "believe," "continue," "could," "expect," "forecast," "goal," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will" or "would" or the negative of these words or other similar terms or expressions.
 These forward-looking statements are subject to substantial risks, uncertainties, assumptions, and changes in circumstances that may cause actual results, performance, or achievements to differ materially from those expressed or implied in any forward-looking statement.